labordynamicsinstitute/replicability-presentation2019/programs/README.md

 ## Download the survey data from Google Sheet
 The responses to the surveys are stored on Google Sheets.
+Programs make no attempt to verify if the data previously downloaded (in [../data/survey_data](../data/survey_data)) are older than the data on the web.
+In order to update the data, delete the relevant file, and run the programs again.
+The following program is NOT automatically run when executing this README - change the `eval=FALSE` to `eval=TRUE` to run it, or run it manually.

 ```r
 source(file.path(programs,"01_download_surveys.R"),echo=TRUE)